sveltejs/kit/documentation/docs/80-migrating.md

 Regex routes are no longer supported.
 Instead, use [advanced route matching](/docs/routing#advanced-routing-matching).

+#### Segments

+Previously, layout components received a `segment` prop indicating the child segment.
+This has been removed; you should use the more flexible `$page.url.pathname` value to derive the segment you're interested in.

 #### URLs

 In Sapper, all relative URLs were resolved against the base URL — usually `/`, unless the `basepath` option was used — rather than against the current page.